Phoenix Area Service

 Fan motor and blade

-A non-spinning fan can involve the motor, capacitor, contactor, wiring, or controls.
+A stopped fan can involve the motor, capacitor, contactor, wiring, controls, or blade condition.

-Fan motor wear can show up as noise before the motor fails completely.
+Noise, vibration, and bearing wear can show up before the fan motor fails completely.

 Related Outdoor Unit Pages